arttu-ekholm/healthmeter-ios/README.md

 1. I wanted to improve my skills with SwiftUI & MVVM architecture and animations
 2. to make an application with testable architecture
 3. to get an early warning when I might be getting a flu.
-4. I like the idea of having apps with minimal user interface that interact with the user via push notifications or widgets.
+4. I like the idea of having apps with minimal user interface that interact with the user via push notifications or widgets
+5. I'm too cheap to buy an Oura ring

 ## Installation and usage